IAmThatGuy2004/The-Weather-App-project/description.md

 - The dashboard can be edited to display information in various orders or remove some other forecasts
 - The user can switch from dashboard display to a list of saved, favourited locations
 - In the favourites tab, the list can be managed allowing the user to delete and add any locations to the list.
+- Display provides warning for severe weather such as thunderstorm and high heat
+- Display shows sunset/sunrise times

 **Contraints:**